 After long believing long distance relationships could never work, Hayley Grunebaum got herself into one.
-In her personal essay How to Survive a Long Distance Relationship, Grunebaum writes about her experience in a relationship with someone from across the globe.
-Since being in the relationship (and continuing it still), Grunebaum admits to having a very successful LDR and gives tips on how to make one last.
-Her essay examines some of the basic emotions that go with an LDR and the best ways to handle them.
+In her personal essay, How to Survive a Long Distance Relationship, Grunebaum writes about her experience in a relationship with someone from across the globe.
+Despite her previous misgivings about LDRs, Grunebaum admits to having a very successful LDR and gives tips on how to make one last.
+Her essay examines some of the most common problems with LDRs and the best ways to handle them.
 Grunebaum has an advising and light-hearted tone that gives the reader confidence that they, too, can survive their long distance relationship.
-She reassures her audience that “days in Australia slowly turned into weeks and weeks turned into months, and finally, it was time to come home”.
+She reassures her audience that “days in Australia slowly turned into weeks and weeks turned into months, and finally, it was time to come home.”
 Grunebaum presents her story in a way that is relatable.
 She gives tips to get through hard times, and says that she has struggled at times with her LDR as well.
-How to Survive a Long Distance Relationship is a comforting and supportive piece that gives hope to the weary participants of LDRs.
+“How to Survive a Long Distance Relationship” is a comforting and supportive piece that gives hope to the weary participants of LDRs.

 Michael Parker tells the story of his long distance love in Navigating in a Long Distance Affair.
 He and his lover were marching along in their quest for success in their LDR, and it seemed to be fine.
 Skype was nice and they sometimes were able to visit each other and take some time off work.
-Parker shared a time in which he went to visit her (her name is never mentioned) and they take a float down the river.
+Parker shared a time in which he went to visit his girlfriend (whose name is never mentioned) and they take a float down the river.
 They come to a place where they become separated, and Parker begins to fear he will not be able to reunite with her.
 In the end, they come together and Parker compares this instance to their relationship except that in the end of their love story, the river takes them to separate oceans.
-After months they decided the “distance between [them] was just too great”.
-Parker’s tone is melancholy, he incites fear in those struggling with an LDR.
-With his last sentence, “later, at home, when we compared our bruises, we found we were chafed in the very same place: the so-called sit bones, so sensitive to sitting around while waiting to come or go”, Parker reveals to the reader that the pain of being in a long distance relationship may not be worthwhile.
+After months they decided the “distance between [them] was just too great.”
+Parker’s tone is melancholy.
+He incites fear in those struggling with an LDR.
+He finally writes, “later, at home, when we compared our bruises, we found we were chafed in the very same place: the so-called sit bones, so sensitive to sitting around while waiting to come or go.”
+With his final sentence, Parker reveals to the reader that the pain of being in a long distance relationship may not be worthwhile.
 He establishes a dispirited tone and an argument that opposes Grunebaum.

 The two pieces oppose each other, in argument and tone.
-Parker’s essay is much more sentimental and personal, he describes his feelings and fears in his river story.
+Parker’s essay is much more sentimental and personal.
+He describes his feelings and fears in his river story.
 He also is arguing that a long distance relationship may not be worth the pain and anxiety it causes.
 Grunebaum is much more straightforward, she gives her story and advice that helped her along the way instead of making it an emotional piece.
 She argues that long distance relationships are manageable and worth the struggles that are inevitable.
 Both essays depict different ways people handle long-distance relationships and use different styles of writing to explain if an LDR is possible.